Pre-Clerkship

 Welcome to our Pre-clerkship Resource page.
 Please click the tabs below to find out more information.
-You can access the recently completed pre-clerkship survival guide from Doctors Manitoba.
+You can access the pre-clerkship survival guide from Doctors Manitoba.
 It’s full of tips and tricks that can help you through your first two years of med school and beyond!
+For more information regarding pre-clerkship, check out Doctors Manitoba website here!

 Class of 2028 Council Directory